494 Visa – Skilled Employer Sponsored Regional (Provisional) Subclass 494

 - How long can I stay with this visa?

-- You can stay in Australia for 5 years if your application for this visa is granted.
-In the third year of this visa you can apply for permanent residency.
+- If your application for this visa is granted, you can stay in Australia for 5 years.
+In the third year of this visa, you can apply for permanent residency.

 - What if my visa got refused?
 Can I appeal?

-- You would need to have a look at the refusal letter given by the Department.
-If it stated the decision can be reviewed, therefore you can lodge an appeal within a specific timeframe.
+- You would need to look at the department’s refusal letter.
+If it states that the decision can be reviewed, you can lodge an appeal within a specific timeframe.

 Quick Links Related To Subclass 494 Visa